Xubuntu/wiki.xubuntu.org/content/qa/testing.md

 After you have installed Xubuntu, install all your favourite extra apps and then carrying on using it until the release cycle ends.

-It\'s important to keep Xubuntu up to date every day (e.g. using the software updater), to make sure that you don\'t see and report bugs that have already been fixed.
+It's important to keep Xubuntu up to date every day (e.g. using the software updater), to make sure that you don't see and report bugs that have already been fixed.

-Although at the beginning of the release cycle using a VM may well be fine, later on installing as the main OS or dual-booting are preferred since they are closer to the \'real life\' case.
+Although at the beginning of the release cycle using a VM may well be fine, later on installing as the main OS or dual-booting are preferred since they are closer to the 'real life' case.

 ## Report Back

 Should you find bugs, or anything you think the Development Team should know, please move on to Step 3 and [report back](https://wiki.xubuntu.org/qa/report).

-## 2. \'Static\' Testing
+## 2. 'Static' Testing

-This is testing in its purest form -- you get and install the ISO and test it without installing anything else or changing anything to your main system - the ISO remains \'static\'.
+This is testing in its purest form -- you get and install the ISO and test it without installing anything else or changing anything to your main system - the ISO remains 'static'.
 Static testing means that you check that Xubuntu installs without problems and that the pre-installed apps work.
 Actually, each of the different installation methods as shown in [this example](http://iso.qa.ubuntu.com/qatracker/milestones/384/builds/170373/testcases)